libptpmgmt Library to Communicate with IEEE 1558 PTP Clocks

 Some C++ structure and functions use C++ standard vector std::vector<>.
 SWIG maps C++ standard vector to a class.
 See libptpmgmt.i for the full list of the mapping classes.

 All languages create the vector as a class object.
 In Python, Ruby, and Tcl the vector has the properties of a native list.
-Lua uses subst of C++ standard vector methods.
+Lua uses subset of C++ standard vector methods.
 Perl, PHP, and Go use class methods; see PtpMgmtLib.pm for Perl, ptpmgmt.php for php, and ptpmgmt.go for php, for these methods.

-std_vectors.md provides more information on vectors mapping and the Doxygen documentation provides information per class.
+C++ std::vector<> map in Scripts Languages provides more information on vectors mapping and the Doxygen documentation provides information per class.

 Go wrapper

-as the resulting application is a binary that does not require the Go wrapper, only the main library.
-During development, you need the Go wrapper and the main library development headers, as the Go build checks compilation of the Go wrapper.
+Since Go is a compile language and not a “pure” script, the wrapper is used a bit differently.
+The wrapper is only required during development, as the resulting application is a binary that does not require the Go wrapper, only the C++ library.
+During development, you need the Go wrapper and the C++ library development headers, as the Go build compiles the Go wrapper.

 Pay attention that although Go uses static typing and checks the types in compilation, some C++ methods use variable arguments or share names for different methods.
-In this case, swig will use the ... interface{} parameter and perform the type check in runtime.
-If types are wrong, the Go swig wrapper will issue an exception to your application.
-For example, Binary.SetBin(position, value) requires position to be int64 and value to be byte.
+In this case, swig will use the ... interface{} parameter and perform the type check in runtime; if types are wrong, the Go swig wrapper will issue an exception to your application in run-time.

 Go does not use constructors and destructors.